If you expect your website to drive significant traffic, you need to be sure it won’t slow to a crawl when visitors start pouring in.

 Find a theme that looks good and does what you need, without all the bells and whistles.
 You can always add extra functionality with plugins, if you need to.

-Here are a few of my favorite lightweight WordPress themes:
+Here are two of my favorite lightweight WordPress themes:

 - GeneratePress: A popular, customizable freemium theme built to maximize speed without sacrificing design.
 Check out the demo sites here to see what it’s capable of.